OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.md

 Provides the platform on which the add-in is running.

 > [!NOTE]
-> Alternatively, you can use the [Office.context.diagnostics](#diagnostics-contextinformation) property to get this information.
+> Alternatively, you can use the [Office.context.diagnostics](#diagnostics-contextinformation) property to get the platform.

 ##### Type